Show your customers how much your HVAC service lowers bills

 Most heating and cooling technicians have been in a situation where they are trying to convince a homeowner to get proper duct sealing, discuss upgrading a thermostat or complete any other combination of HVAC system services to help improve the overall function of their unit but had customers be hesitant to take on those HVAC service costs.

 What your customer doesn’t realize is that hiring an experienced HVAC pro will pay for itself in the long run in energy savings.
 We did some research on the top ways to cut down on heating and cooling expenses and found the data to show just how cost-effective your services can be.
 The next time you have a customer scoff at your estimate, give them the numbers to back why hiring a pro is worth the money.

-It's no secret that holes, gaps and cracks in air ducts and registers of forced air systems allow conditioned air to escape into areas that don’t need to be cooled.
-The EPA says that on average, sealing ducts can optimize energy efficiency by 20-30%.
-It's also no secret that it requires an expert eye to spot flaws in complicated heating and cooling systems.
-Let your customers know that the money they spend when they hire you to seal their ducts will pay for itself in energy savings.
+Holes, gaps and cracks in air ducts and registers of forced air systems allow conditioned air to escape into areas that don’t need to be cooled.
+The EPA reports that, on average, duct sealing services can optimize energy efficiency by 20-30%.
+It requires an expert eye to identify trouble spots in the ductwork.
+Let your customers know about your duct sealing service and that the money they spend on this service will more than pay for itself with lower energy bills.

 Over time, dirt and grit accumulate in air filters and grilles and throughout heating and air conditioning units.
 Make sure to show your customers how to change or clean their air filter and encourage them to set a monthly reminder to do so.
 In fact, simply replacing a dirty, clogged filter with a fresh one can reduce the energy consumption of a unit by as much as 15%.
 While a customer might be capable of changing their air filter, they probably don’t know how to clean the rest of the system.